Islam at a Glance

 The first pre-dawn meal of the day during Ramadan is called “suhoor.”
 Each day’s fast is broken with a meal known as “iftar.”
 Traditionally, a date is eaten to break the fast.
 Iftars are often elaborate feasts celebrated with family and friends.
 The types of foods served vary according to culture.

-The conclusion of Ramadan is marked with a major celebration known as Id al-Fitr (or Eid al-Fitr), the Feast of Fast-Breaking.
+The conclusion of Ramadan is marked with a major celebration known as Eid al-Fitr (or Eid ul-Fitr), the Feast of Fast-Breaking.
 It starts the day after Ramadan ends and lasts for three days.
-Id al-Fitr includes special prayers and meals with friends and relatives, and gift are often exchanged.

-In 1996, then-first lady Hillary Clinton (1947-) hosted the first Id al-Fitr dinner at the White House.
-President Bill Clinton (1946-) continued the tradition throughout the rest of his time in office.
-His successor, President George W. Bush (1946-), hosted an iftar at the White House in 2001 and continued the dinners every year of his two terms in power.
-President Barack Obama (1961-) followed suit, hosting his first White House Ramadan dinner in August 2010.
+His successor, President George W. Bush, hosted an iftar at the White House in 2001 and continued the dinners every year of his two terms in power.
+President Barack Obama followed suit, hosting his first White House Ramadan dinner in August 2010.